Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Ray tracing

 \section{Ray tracing}

-This section describes a numerical implementation of the method described above for implementing UST.
-Specifically, this section explains how the ray theory based on a high frequency approximation and satisfying the \textit{Eikonal} equation \eqref{eq:eikonal} and \textit{Transport} equation \eqref{eq:transport} is used for computing the terms in the approximate Green’s function and its reciprocal variant for heterogeneous and absorbing media.
+This section details the numerical implementation of ray-based quantitative ultrasound tomography (QUT) for heterogeneous and absorbing media.
+Specifically, it describes how ray theory, derived from high-frequency approximations and governed by the \textit{Eikonal} equation \eqref{eq:eikonal} and \textit{Transport} equation \eqref{eq:transport}, is used to compute the approximate Green’s function and its reciprocal counterpart.